itsneski/lightning-jet/README.md

 You can use Lightning Jet to rebalance your node in [Voltage Cloud](#voltage-cloud).
 In this setup, Jet will connect to your node remotely via a secure connection.

-You can also run Lightning Jet in [Docker](#docker) - for advanced users with prior Docker experience.
+You can install and run Lightning Jet in [Docker](#docker) - for advanced users with prior Docker experience.

+Jet is available on [EmbassyOS](https://github.com/Start9Labs/embassy-os) and can rebalance channels on [Start9](https://start9.com/latest/) products that run the OS.

 ## Prerequisites